 Bravo Greater Des Moines: Bravo seeks to increase cultural awareness, advocacy, and funding, and it aims to foster collaboration among arts, cultural, and heritage organizations.
-Bravo can help you find the perfect volunteer match for your skills and desires.
+Bravo can help residents find the perfect volunteer match for one's skills and desires.